 Water loves cold, you know.
 Cold surfaces are almost like magnets to water in its vapor form.
 Just think how blissfully the water vapor was floating around that one time, minding its own business, and then you sat down and put your nice cold glass of gin and tonic (or whatever cold beverage you prefer) on the table (on a coaster, of course).
 Within seconds, it seemed, water droplets appeared on the outside of the glass.
 In my part of the world (Southeastern US), it doesn’t take much longer for those droplets to become driplets.

 Another place where that same phenomenon happens is on your boots.
 No, no, not those boots.
-I'm talking about your other boots, the ones you rarely look at because they're hidden behind the vents in your home.
-That cute little ductbot above is wearing a pair of them.
+I’m talking about your other boots, the ones you rarely look at because they’re hidden behind the vents in your home.

 Here’s how it goes down.
 Air with water vapor in it can be described by several important quantities (vapor pressure, relative humidity, humidity ratio, relative fugacity…), but the one we’re interested in here is dew point.
 When that air finds a surface, such as a cold duct boot, at a temperature below the dew point, the water vapor just can’t help itself.
 Those water vapor molecules hurl themselves at the below-dew point surface and stick there.